ben33880/Domoticz-Zigate/Conf/Certified/README.md

 * ClusterToBind 	List of Cluster to bind in the right order (Optional)
 * ReadAttribute 	List Cluster and for each , list of Attributes to read during polling (Optional)
 * ConfigureReporting 	 List of Cluster and for each, list of Attribute and parameters for seting Configure Reporting (Optional)
+* GroupMembership       List the Groups the devices must be member of.

 ### How does it impact the plugin behaviour